 The effect won’t ruin your canvas, though, because your paint pigment will cover any bleeding.
 It only starts to bleed if you’re using too much solvent in your paint.
 In that case, your oil paint will be too thin to paint with anyway.
 Watercolor and acrylic paints won’t make a sharpie pen bleed at all.
 In fact, the paint will most likely cover over the sharpie after a few strokes.
 This is why sharpie makes an excellent outline guide for creating your base colors.

 Even if you decide to add sharpie lines on top of the paint, it won’t run or mix into previous layers.
-With that being said, you can relax more comfortable knowing that sharpie stays put after it dries.
+With that being said, you can relax more comfortably knowing that sharpie stays put after it dries.
 You can even use a sharpie on a canvas that has been coated with gesso.
 This is called priming and helps the fabric canvas appear smoother.
-When the gesso is dry, you can use a sharpie to sketch-out your baselines.
+When the gesso is dry, you can use a sharpie to sketch out your baselines.
 You won’t see any kind of bleeding from this method since sharpies work well on rough or smooth surfaces.

 Unless you paint sharpie onto a paint that becomes liquefied, such as watercolor, it may bleed as a result.
 This is due to watercolor’s nature and isn’t as fixed to the canvas as acrylic paint will be.
 If you want to layer watercolors on top of each other and you’re adding sharpie lines, you’ll seal each layer.
 Use a UV resistant acrylic spray and lightly spray your painting.
 After that, you can go back and layer more watercolors on top with no bleeding.